restechnica/semverbot/README.md

 ### `sbot predict version [-m, --mode] <mode>`

-Gets the next version.
+Gets the next version, without any prefix.
 Uses a mode to detect which semver level it should increment.
 Defaults to mode `auto`.
 See [Modes](#modes) for more documentation on the supported modes.

 ### `sbot release version [-m, --mode] <mode>`